playframework/play-java-hello-world-tutorial/Hello.md

 * Play's hot reload capability
 * How to use an HTTP request parameter to pass a value

-> Marcos: add links to official docs.
-Ruth: I had planned to put this tutorial in the Getting Started section of the official docs, where a general link to the docs would not be needed.
-Do you think it should be a stand-alone guide?

 In contrast with web frameworks that were designed to support large eco-systems, such as Java EE, Play was developed by web developers&mdash;for web development.
 Play saves precious development time by directly supporting common tasks and hot reloading so that you can immediately view the results of your work.
 As a full-stack framework, it includes all of the components you need to build a web application such as an integrated HTTP server, form validation, Cross-Site Request Forgery (CSRF) protection, RESTful web services API, and more.

-> Marcos: I think it is super important to talk about hot code reload and how that helps you to be more productive.
-Maybe showing play hot reloading the application after making a change (this could be done below)?
-Ruth: I did show it in the procedures, but I will make it more direct.

-Play offers both Scala and Java APIs, with Java being a first class citizen.
+Play offers both Java and Scala APIs.
 As a Java developer, you will find Play's Model-View-Controller (MVC) architecture familiar and easy to learn.
 The large Java community using Play offers an excellent resource for getting questions answered.

 The Play Framework uses Scala and Akka under the hood.
 This endows Play applications with a stateless, non-blocking, event-driven architecture that provides horizontal and vertical scalability and uses resources more efficiently.

-> Marcos: "Play provides a type-safe mapping from HTML to its Java API".
-Unclear to me what you mean by "mapping".
-Are you talking about templates being type safe?
-Ruth: This was a benefit that some bloggers and the Play book seemed to stress.
-I didn't want to quote directly, so I reworded slightly, probably off the mark.
-I've removed it from this version.

-> Marcos: "The Play Framework is implemented in Scala and uses Akka under the hood".
-Most of Play is implemented using Scala, but it offers Java APIs that are on par with the Scala's one.
-So maybe we can rewrite this sentence to make that clear and not scare Java developers.
-Ruth: I reorganized a bit and rewrote, is it better now?

 ## Prerequisites